carloscaguana/test-repo/gitBasics.md

 This command lists the commits in reverse chronilogical order, meaning that the most recent commit will appear at the top.

 Another useful option is `-p` or `--patch` which shows the difference introduced in each commit.
-Another useful option is to limit the number of entries by using, for example, `-3` to show only the last 3 entries.

 `git log --stat`

 This command prints out each commit entry, a list of modified files, how many files were changed, and how many lines in those files were added/removed.
 A summary is also included at the end.